What Are The Pros And Cons Of Engineered Hardwood Flooring?

 Hampton Suite Engineered Planks

 If a plank flooring product with a weathered look is one that you prefer, the Hampton Suite product is an excellent choice.

 This product is available in medium to dark browns to grey with the ability for your floor to achieve the look of maple wood.
-The random length planks of this product have natural characteristics of wood with beveled edges and embossed semi-gloss finish.
+The random length planks of this product have natural characteristics of wood with hand scraped and semi-gloss finish.
 This product has filled knots and splits for that old-style, rustic appearance.

 Mountain Top Engineered Hardwood Flooring